home-assistant/home-assistant.io/source/_integrations/azure_event_hub.markdown

 Once you have the name of your namespace, instance, Shared Access Policy and the key for that policy, you can setup the integration itself.

-The alternative approach is to use a connection string, this can be retrieved in the same way as the Shared Access Policy and this can also be gotten for a device in a IoT Hub (Event Hub-compatible connection string).
+The alternative approach is to use a connection string, this can be retrieved in the same way as the Shared Access Policy and this can also be gotten for a device in an IoT Hub (Event Hub-compatible connection string).

-The final thing to consider is how often you want the integration to send messages in a batch to your hub, this is set with the send_interval, with a default of 5 seconds.
-The other thing to look at is what the max delay you want to use, since this component runs in a asynchronous way there is no guarantee that the sending happens exactly on time, so depending on your semantics you might want messages discarded.
-The actual check of the time happens with max_delay plus send_interval, so that even with a long send_interval the semantics are the same.
+The final thing to consider is how often you want the integration to send messages in a batch to your hub, this is set with the `send_interval`, with a default of 5 seconds.
+The other thing to look at is what the maximum delay you want to use, since this component runs in a asynchronous way there is no guarantee that the sending happens exactly on time, so depending on your semantics you might want messages discarded.
+The actual check of the time happens with `max_delay` plus `send_interval`, so that even with a long `send_interval` the semantics are the same.

 ## Configuration